Exclusive: First U.S. condensate cargo up for sale in Asia as ban eases

 "I believe this is the first approved export of condensate outside of Canada (since the export ban)" said Al Troner, a condensate expert and president of Asia Pacific Energy Consulting.
 "It will become fairly regular now."

 Traders are rushing to ship condensate to Asia, the major condensate import market where new processing units, known as splitters, are expected to begin operating in the third quarter, sources said.
-Condensate is a type of light oil with an API gravity, a measure of how heavy or light petroleum is, of more than 50 degrees.
-It is mainly used to produce naphtha which is a major feedstock for the petrochemical industry.
+Condensate is a major feedstock for the petrochemical industry.

-"If the U.S. can export condensate it should have a good impact on Asia as supply is a bit tight at the moment and prices are expensive for refiners," another Singapore-based trader at a North Asian firm said.
-"But the U.S. export volume is still a big question mark."

 Importers like China, Japan and South Korea have splitting capacity that can turn condensate into naphtha and other products.
 In Asia Pacific, splitters can process up to 900,000 barrels per day of condensate, according to a presentation by Facts Global Energy.